 Applicant.
-Any "person" applying for a coastal permit Coastal Development Permit as required by Public Resources Code

-Section 30600 in order to undertake development.
-See also definition of "pPerson."
+Any "person" applying for a coastal permit as required by Public Resources Code Section 30600 in order to undertake development.
+See definition of person.

 Approval.
 An official sanction that includes both approval and approval with conditions.

 Aquaculture (land use).
 A form of agriculture devoted to the propagation, cultivation, maintenance, and harvesting of aquatic plants and animals in marine, brackish, and fresh water.
 Aquaculture products are agricultural products and aquaculture facilities and land uses shall be treated as agricultural facilities and land uses in all planning and permit- issuing decisions.